The School of Art offers two undergraduate programs leading to degrees: Bachelor of Arts, and Bachelor of Fine Arts.

 The Bachelor of Fine Arts (BFA) program is designed to offer students a more specialized program of study.
 Because there is a greater emphasis on art courses than in the BA program, the student graduates with a more intensive studio background.

 Bachelor of Arts (BA)

 The Bachelor of Arts (BA) is a liberal arts oriented degree consisting of 120 hours with concentrations offered in Studio Art and Art History.The course of study is designed to offer students a broad cultural education and is ideal for students wishing to do a double major or to minor in another area.

 Minor in Art History

 Requirements for a Minor in Art History: A minimum of 18 semester hours to include ARTS 1013, ARHS 2913, ARHS 2923, and three additional art history courses.
-A student must notify the department of his or her intent to minor.
+A student must notify the school of his or her intent to minor.
 The minor is especially suitable for students majoring in anthropology, English, foreign languages, history, philosophy, and music.